My widowed father-in-law quickdeeded his house to my wife as co-owner in Tennessee. Is there a downside to this? I've heard i...Read more

 Claiming a Parent As a Dependent

 If you are caring for your mother or father, you may be able to claim your parent as a dependent on your income taxes.
-This would allow you to get an exemption ($3,800 in 2012) for him or her.
+This would allow you to get a tax credit for that parent; the maximum tax credit is currently $500.

-There are five tests to determine whether you can claim a parent as a dependent:
+There are several criteria used by the IRS to determine whether you can claim an aging parent as a dependent:

-- The person you are claiming as a dependent must be related to you.
-This shouldn't be a problem if you are claiming a parent (in-laws are also allowed).
-Keep in mind, however, that foster parents do not count as a relative.
-To claim a foster parent, he or she must live with you for a year as a member of your household.
+Keep in mind, however, that foster parents do not count as relatives.
+To claim a foster parent, they must have lived with you for a year in your main home and as a member of your household.

-- Your parent must be a citizen or resident of the United States or a resident of Canada or Mexico.
+- Your parent must be a citizen or resident alien of the United States, a U.S. national, or a resident of Canada or Mexico.

-- Your parent must not file a joint return.
-If your parent is married, he or she must file separately.
-There is an exception if your parent is filing jointly, but has no tax liability.
-If your parent files a joint tax return solely to get a refund, you can claim him or her as a dependent.
+- Your parent must not have filed a joint return.
+If your parent is married, each spouse must file separately.
+(There is an exception if your parent is filing jointly but has no tax liability.
+If your parent files a joint tax return solely to get a refund, you can claim them as a dependent.)

-- Your parent must not have a gross income of $3,800 (in 2012) a year or more.
+- Your parent must not have a gross income of $4,400 (in 2022) a year or more.
 Gross income does not include Social Security payments or other tax-exempt income.
-(For those with incomes above $25,000, some portion of Social Security income may be includable in gross income; for details, click here.)
+(For those with incomes above $25,000, some portion of Social Security income may be includable in gross, or combined, income.)

-If you cannot claim your parent as a dependent because he or she filed a joint tax return or has a gross income above $3,800 (in 2012) but you have been paying your parent's medical expenses, you may be able to deduct those expenses from your taxes.
-For more information on this, click here.
+If you cannot claim your parent as a dependent because they filed a joint tax return or had a gross income above $4,400 (in 2022) but you have been paying medical expenses for a parent, you may be able to deduct those expenses from your taxes.
+Learn more about medical expense deductions on the IRS website.

 If you have questions about whether you may be able to claim your parent as a dependent on your taxes, consider reaching out to a qualified elder law attorney.